Valencia Aquarium

-Valencia's Aquarium (officially Acuario de Valencia, Fundación Seijas) is a recreational park located in Valencia, Venezuela.
+Valencia Aquarium (officially Acuario de Valencia, Fundación Seijas) is a recreational park located in Valencia, Venezuela.
 It is the largest aquarium in Venezuela, and it also has a small zoo with species from Venezuela.
 It is operated by the J.V.
 Seijas Foundation.

-This aquarium has the only trained captive Amazon river dolphins in the world.
+From 1975 until 2016, this aquarium had some of the only trained captive Amazon river dolphins left in the world.
+As of 2025, the species as a whole is no longer kept in captivity.

 It also has many species of fish, snakes and other animals as well as plants endemic to Venezuela.

-There is also a small park for children, with bumper cars, a carousel and other games.
+In addition to the animals, there is also a small park for children, with bumper cars, a carousel, and other games.